fleola/my-app/components-new-app/README.md

-## Custom Hooks - 01
+## useCallback

-Create a custom hook useCounter that keeps track of the state of a counter, and returns the current value of the counter as well as three functions to increment, decrement and reset the counter.
+Modify the useCounter custom hook from Custom Hooks 01 to use the useCallback to memoize the functions used to increment, decrement and reset the counter.